 - Develop frameworks for prudent legal strategies to navigate litigious environments.

 - Formulate strategies for managing CEO succession and evaluating executive compensation.

 Who Should Attend

-- Current or future board members of public companies
+- Current board members of public companies

 - Board members of companies that may be taken public in the near future

 - Board members of foreign corporations that are or may be listed on U.S. exchanges

 - Board members of private, family-owned, or nonprofit organizations, for whom the disciplines covered will also be relevant — though not all of the specific regulations and processes of public companies will apply to such entities